 How to scale Lean and Agile leadership across the enterprise.

 - Creating Purpose and Articulating

 Coaching with Powerful Questions: Pair up with another attendee to practice Reflective Listening and asking Powerful Questions.

 This SAFe Agilist certification course is beneficial to all members on an Agile team, but it is primarily oriented towards those leading the efforts to adopt and scale Lean and Agile principles and practices via the Scaled Agile Framework™.
-This course is ideally suited for:

 - Change Agents